Studiacion/turbo-umbrella/README.md

 ## Quickstart (You must have the credentials)
 Using ubuntu18.4.4   (Also tested on Ubuntu20)
 Using python 3
-Put the credetials file along with the others.

 ### Clone git
 From terminal in /home/user/: <pre><code>git clone https://github.com/Studiacion/turbo-umbrella.git</code></pre>

+### Place credentials
+Place the credetials file along with the others.

 ### Deploy website (uncomment lines in file if you don't have YouTube API prerequisites)
 Enter turbo-umbrella folder and run: <pre><code>bash deploy.sh</code></pre>